simpleidserver/SimpleIdServer/website/docs/idserver/externalauth/idproviders.md

 app.Run();
 ```

-For more detailed reference, you can check out the example project available on GitHub: [SimpleIdServer Sample](https://github.com/simpleidserver/SimpleIdServer/tree/master/samples/IdserverIdproviders).

 Once configured, the external providers will be displayed on the login page, offering a seamless and flexible authentication experience.

 ![Identity providers](./imgs/idproviders.png)"